-Furthermore, in order to streamline the manifest processing, protect data security and accelerate information exchange among cargo selectors, we are planning to implement paperless cargo selection mode in late 2010.
+Furthermore, in order to streamline the manifest processing, protect data security and accelerate information exchange among cargo selectors, we have worked on system updates to implement paperless cargo selection mode in the first quarter 2011.
 We will internally share information via secured departmental network and perform cargo selection workflow through computer software.
 The aim is to achieve more with less.
-By using the digital forms, we can, not only save time, ensure high accuracy but also achieve a paper saving of 350 600 number for the Department per year.
+By using the digital forms, we can, not only save time, ensure high accuracy but also achieve a paper saving for the Department.